SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/customization.md

 After successful activation you will be redirected to your Enterprise Tenant at the new domain.
 You will also receive an email with information about the activation.

->**Info:** After the activation is completed you will no longer be able to access your tenant with the cumulocity domain name.
+>**Info:** After the activation is completed you will no longer be able to access your tenant with the Cumulocity IoT domain name.
 Instead, use your custom domain name.

 #### Updating your certificate